 Dogs like to lick our faces, a behavior that seems disturbing for many dog owners and particularly non-dog owners.
 However, this behavior is a demonstration of friendliness, a pacifying gesture, a hand (though not literally) reaching for peace.
 It is a compliment in dog language: “I like you; you can be my friend.”

 The behavior originates in the neonatal and juvenile periods.
 Newborn mammals suckle and lick.
 Pups lick everything as a way of gathering information about their world.
 Licking our faces may give our dogs details about who we are and how we feel.

 Pups lick one another, a behavior which seems to make both donor and recipient relax because it is an undemanding activity.
 Grooming and self-grooming, licking included, are pleasant social practices.
 They are bonding, as well.

-Canine mothers lick their pups to keep them clean and to stimulate their urination, defecation, and maybe even digestion.
+Canine mothers lick their pups to keep them clean and to stimulate their urination, defecation, and digestion.

 When the pups become a little older and begin eating solid food, it is common for them to lick the lips of the adults, which may elicit their regurgitation of food recently consumed, an excellent source of nutrition for the youngsters.
 Even though not as widespread as when Canis lupus familiaris were mainly hunters, regurgitation behavior is not uncommon among our more scavenger like domestic dogs, if we give them the opportunity to live a relatively independent dog life.